 **This article contains affiliate links

 Tangerine is one of the most trusted banks in Canada.
-They’ve innovated and been industry over the years so there’s no surprise that their Tangerine Money-back card was built with customers in mind.
-It’s a straightforward cash-back card but it offers a few unique features that will likely get Canadians excited.
+They’ve innovated and have been an industry leader over the years so there’s no surprise that their Tangerine Money-back card was built with customers in mind.
+It’s a straightforward cash back card but it offers a few unique features that will likely get Canadians excited.

-Read my Tangerine credit card review now to find out what other benefits are included, how the card compares to others, and how you can use the card to its full potential.
+Read my Tangerine money-back credit card review now to find out how much cash back you can earn, what other benefits are included, and how the card compares to others.

 - No annual fee

-- 2% money-back on up to 3 categories
+- 2% cash back on up to 3 categories

 - Automatic monthly redemption with no minimum balance required

 What makes the Tangerine Money-back credit card appealing is the fact that you can choose your categories where you earn 2% cash back.
 By default, you get to choose two categories at the higher earn rate, but if you select to have your cash-back to deposit right to your Tangerine account, you get to choose a third category that gives you 2% cash back.
 All other purchases earn you 0.5% in cash-back.

 Picking your categories is unique since every other cash back credit card out there has defined multipliers for each category.
 You basically have the ability to choose the categories that will earn you the most cash back.
 One thing I don’t like is how travel doesn’t have its own category.
 Yes, there’s “hotel/motel” but that’s just part of your travel expenses.
 Flights don’t fall under any of the cash-back categories which means you can’t earn any cash back with them.